Mubinul Azim: Language Movement

-In 1952, Azim was involved in the Bengali Language Movement of East Pakistan.
+In 1952, Mubinul Azim was involved in the Bengali language movement of East Pakistan.
 At that time, he was a second-year student at the Dhaka Art College (at present Faculty of Fine arts, University of Dhaka).
 Probably, Bangladeshi are the only nation in the world, who fought to protect their mother language.
 The exact number of death in the Language Movement and especially on the day of 21 February 1952, has never been recovered.
 The bodies of those killed were not given to their families.
 At midnight, soldiers of the Pakistan Army seized some bodies from the Morgue at Dhaka Medical College.
 The bodies left at the morgue were not counted then and this also included the injured people who died at the hospital later.
-Azim had organized a few meetings in protest of the firing on the rally on 21 February 1952.
+Mubinul Azim had organized a few meetings in protest of the firing on the rally on 21 February 1952.
 He produced many posters and paintings on the Language Movement during that period.

 Career

-Azim worked as a teacher at the Alliance Francaise Karachi, Pakistan.
-He was also a lecturer at Pak-American Centre, Karachi, Pakistan and Teacher's Training College, Dhaka, Bangladesh.
-From the early '50s to the '60s, Azim and few painters introduced many forms of modern, abstract, abstract-impressionist and abstract-expressionist art.
+Mubinul Azim worked as a teacher at the Alliance Francaise Karachi, Pakistan.
+He was also a lecturer at the Pak-American Centre, Karachi, Pakistan and Teacher's Training College, Dhaka, Bangladesh.
+From the early '50s to the '60s, Mubinul Azim and a few other painters introduced many forms of modern, abstract, abstract-impressionist, and abstract-expressionist art.
 Their works had an enriching influence on other emerging painters as well.
-Azim set out as a naturist and figurative painter.
-In the early stages of his career, nature was the focus of his works.
-Along with natural elements, the colour was a predominant aspect of his works.
-The treatment of colour and the composition was exceptional.
+Mubinul Azim set out as a naturist and figurative painter.
+In the early stages of his career, nature was the focus of his work.
+Along with natural elements, color was a predominant aspect of his work.
+The treatment of color and the composition was exceptional.
 An interaction between use of space and objects always carried an aesthetic trademark in his works.
-Still, his paintings, with their unique lucid qualities, have lost none of their appeals.
+Still, his paintings, with their unique lucid qualities, have lost none of their appeal.
 His canvases are marked with pigment and fluidity.
 He always used a limited number of elements in his canvas.
-Sometimes his works seem to convey the feeling of solitude.
+Sometimes, his work seemed to convey the feeling of solitude.
 During a certain phase of his career, he focused on boats.
 He drew forms of boats that resembled the impression of a new moon or crescent.
-He strived to maintain a good balance between colour and forms.
-The interplay of darkness and light was another significant characteristic of his works.
+He strived to maintain a good balance between color and forms.
+The interplay of darkness and light was another significant characteristic of his work.
 He continued his quest for novel and fresh elements in his paintings.
-He took to using oil paints in a style reminiscent of action painting — quite akin to the works of Jackson Pollock.
-Azim was brilliant in designs and texture.
-His compositions assumed an expressionistic look as red, blue and other bold colours began dominating his canvas.
-He produced many paintings, watercolours and sketches in the course of his short career span.
+He took to using oil paints in a style reminiscent of action painting—quite akin to the works of Jackson Pollock.
+Mubinul Azim was brilliant in designs and texture.
+His compositions assumed an expressionistic look as red, blue, and other bold colors began dominating his canvas.
+He produced many paintings, watercolors, and sketches in the course of his short career span.